igortopcin/toolshed-docker/README.md

 su postgres

 createuser -P toolshed
-#choose a password for xnat user and then retype it.
+#choose a password for toolshed user and then retype it.

 createdb -O toolshed toolshed
 ```